datajake1999/EAXReverb_VST/readme.md

 * If everything goes well, you should have a DLL that you can load into your favorite VST host.

 # Extra notes
-* The parameters starting with Diffusion and ending with DecayHFLimit only take effect when the Custom preset is used.
+* The first 5 parameters are global, so they won't change if you change the preset.

 # License
 This library is free software; you can redistribute it and/or